dgeneration/Radiance-AI/enhanced_radiance_ai_progress.md

 ## Notes
 - Last updated: May 13, 2024
-- Current focus: Phase 5.6 - Chain Diagnosis UI (Completed)
+- Current focus: Phase 6.1 - Unit Tests (Not Started)
 - The Multi-Agent Chain Diagnosis System will use the following Perplexity Sonar models:
   - Medical Analyst: sonar-deep-research
   - General Physician: sonar-pro